 If you are ultimately convicted of DUI in criminal court, the DMV will revoke your license for an additional 185 days.

-“Criminal penalties” are those that a court imposes once a driver is convicted of DUI.
-For a first DUI, the criminal penalties include:
+"Criminal penalties" are those that a court imposes once a driver is convicted of DUI.
+Below are the possible penalties you'll face for a first DUI conviction.

 To be eligible, a driver must: